vapor-community/leaf-markdown/README.md

 # LeafMarkdown

 A Markdown renderer for Vapor and Leaf.
 This uses the [Vapor Markdown](https://github.com/vapor/markdown) package to wrap [cmark](https://github.com/jgm/cmark) (though a [fork](https://github.com/vapor/cmark) is used to make it work with Swift PM), so it understands [Common Mark](http://commonmark.org).
+A quick reference guide for Common Mark can be found [here](http://commonmark.org/help/).

 ## Use